Total Shape is a reader-supported site. Purchases made through links may earn a commission. Learn more.

 According to Wolff’s Law, bones naturally adapt to the stress under which they’re placed [2].

-Since lifting weights every day is bound to put extra pressure on your bones, the bone density should naturally improve.
+Since lifting weights every day is bound to put extra pressure on your bones, bone density should naturally improve.

 Accelerated Metabolism And Weight Loss